Finally understand what’s been driving your struggles.

 Most therapy is about coping.

-This therapy intensive is a single, four-hour therapy session designed for those who are done managing their symptoms and ready to understand what's actually driving them.
+This therapy intensive is a single, four-hour therapy session designed for those who are ready to understand what's actually driving them.
 In one focused morning we go further than most therapy goes in months.

 The Experience